reeddunkle/Codjo/References/Optimizing.md

         print(numbers[i])
 ```

-It wouldn't matter if the input were 200 instead of 10, right?
+It wouldn't matter if the input were 200 instead of 10.
 It's just going to print the first five numbers in the list.
-This is "constant time", or `O(1)`.
+This function's complexity responds to changes in input size at a constant rate, `O(1)`.

 Before moving on to space, I want to point out two more common time complexities: `O(log(n))` and `O(n log(n))`.
 The first is the goal for searching, as in Problem2, and the second is the goal for sorting.
-Again, I'll cover this more later.
+We'll talk about these more in the upcoming weeks.

 Space
 ----

-Space complexity is talked about in the same way as time complexity. and the common concepts are the same, "constant", "linear", and "quadratic" for example.
+Space complexity is talked about in the same way as time complexity.

 Your function's space complexity refers to how much simultaneous memory your function requires.
-Along the same lines, you want to measure how much space your function requires as you change the input size.
+You want to measure how your function's space requirements change as you change the input size.
 Therefore we look at how much memory your function uses in addition to the initial input.

 I'll go through some simple examples.
-For all of them, let's assume the input is still `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`:
+For all of them, let's assume the input is still `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`.

+First, two examples of constant space:

 **`O(1)`**